|Photo of EBS Choir Singing on Thursday Evening - thanks to |

 It is tough sometimes being an innocent abroad even an informed innocent.
 Last Tuesday evening I ran across Taksim Square , Istanbul , in a rush to get to the first of two evening receptions where my aim was to network like mad for Scottish education.
 As the second function was being hosted by Universities Scotland I had my kilt on.

 This was where the comedy started.
-As I stood studying my map looking for an alternative route around the roadblock, a friendly, helpful policeman studied my predicament too and then pitying a sweaty foreigner , in a dress, with a map wholly inadequate for navigating the back streets of Istanbul , he allowed me through the police lines.
-I strode on down Istiklal Street - it is really beautiful.
-I met another row of policemen , used sign language to explain that their colleagues had let me through and they waved me passed too.
+As I stood studying my map looking for an alternative route around the roadblock, a friendly, helpful policeman studied my predicament too and then pitying a sweaty foreigner , in a dress, with a map wholly inadequate for navigating the medieval back streets of Istanbul , he allowed me through the police lines.
+I strode on up Istiklal Street - it is really beautiful.
+I met another row of policemen , used sign language to explain that their colleagues had let me through and they waved me passed too and I climbed on, past tables full of diners.

-I was now at the top of Istiklal Street and within half a mile of my final destination, only a few junctions and two more turns to navigate.
+I was now at the top of Istiklal Street and within half a mile of my final destination, only a few junctions and two more turns to navigate and I would be at the British Embassy.

 Then all hell broke loose.

-The shutters came down as the streets filled with shrieks and tear gas.
+The shutters came down and the streets filled with shrieks and tear gas.

 And now I know basement bars are not good places to hide from tear gas.